Where can I get an interest-free loan?

 However, certain types of loans can have highly fluctuating interest rates, so what might start as a cheap rate when you first take out the loan might not stay that way.

-The best way to qualify for a low interest loan and improving your chances of borrowing money more cheaply is to ensure your credit score is as high as it can be.
+The best way to qualify for a low interest loan and improve your chances of borrowing money more cheaply is to ensure your credit score is as high as it can be.

-That means taking steps to improve your credit rating by getting on the electoral roll, doing everything you can to clear your existing debt and making monthly repayments in full and on time.
+That means taking steps to improve your credit rating by getting on the electoral roll and making monthly repayments in full and on time.

 Can I get an interest free loan if I’m receiving benefits?